Jeffrey288/RSE-Static-Analyser/README.md

 For more test cases, please see [here](/analysis/src/test/java/ch/ethz/rse/integration/tests/Loop_Safe.java).

+This is a course project for the course **Rigorous Software Engineering** at ETH Zurich.
+My implementation has scored full marks, and you may see the newest commit in the `grading` branch for more information.

-Please review the [project description](/resources/project-description/project.md) for the project's specifics, include the tech stack and assumptions.
+Please review the [project description](/resources/project-description/project.md) for the specifics, including the tech stack and assumptions.

 --------------------------------